-At first glance the garden seems somewhat random.
-John describes himself as a spontaneous gardener, but he is also reflective.
+At first glance, the garden seems somewhat random.
+John describes himself as a spontaneous gardener, but he’s also reflective.
 Start asking questions and he has a reason for everything he does.
 Dotted around the garden are cryptic messages scrawled on recycled ice-cream container lids, labels which John calls ‘notes to self’.
-He is happy to practice accepted garden lore but if common wisdom needs questioning, he will challenge it.
-He grows potatoes in a different place each year because it reduces soil-borne diseases, but he long ago discarded the old adage that you should always buy certified potato seed.
+He’s happy to practice accepted garden lore, but if common wisdom needs questioning, he’ll challenge it.
+He grows potatoes in a different place each year because it reduces soil-borne diseases, but he long ago discarded the adage that you should always buy certified potato seed.

 NATURAL VEGETABLE PLANNING